Patient education: Stenting for the heart (Beyond the Basics)

 Recurrent symptoms can develop as a result of other vessels that become narrowed.
 Some vessels that are very small and tortuous, have longstanding total blockages, or have a very calcified (hardened) lesion, are more difficult to open.

 Care after the procedure — Following the stenting procedure, the catheter is removed from the artery and pressure is applied to the area.
 In some cases, a pressure device is used to limit bleeding from the site.
-In other cases the artery is sealed closed at the time the catheter is removed.
+In other cases, the femoral artery is sealed with a special device at the time the catheter is removed.

 Most patients will remain in the hospital overnight after stenting.
 A friend or family member must be available to drive the patient home.
 Most patients are able to walk on the day after the procedure and can resume their normal activities, including returning to work, within a week.
 Driving and heavy lifting and pushing or pulling is not allowed for a few days.
 Specific activity restrictions should be discussed with a clinician.